-This group is composed of employees classified as senior administrators with titles such as Manager, Engineer, Specialist, etc. There were 72 employees in this group, including 32 females and 3 minorities.
+This group is composed of employees classified as senior administrators with titles such as Manager, Engineer, Specialist, etc. There were 81 employees in this group, including 41 females and 4 minorities.

 Positions are advertised nationally and regionally if not filled through a succession plan.
 There were 3 hires into this job group, including 1 female.
-In addition, 1 female employee promoted from this job group.
-Nine employees promoted into this job group, including 4 females.
-Two employees promoted within this job group, 1 was female.
+There were 5 promotions within this job group, including 2 females; and 12 promotions into this job group, 10 females, including a minority.
 The analysis shows no underrepresentation.